bberliner/openc2-json-schema/README.md

 6 actionable tasks: 6 executed
 ```

 The test suite is built to validate all the Command or Response JSON files that are stored in the `src/test/resources` directory.
-As such, simply adding a file, which must end in `.json` to the proper place in that hierarchy (any of `commands/good`, `commands/bad`, `responses/good`, or `responses/bad`) will be enough to have the file included automatically -- no code changes required.
+As such, simply adding a file, which must end in `.json` to the proper place in that hierarchy (any of `commands/good`, `commands/bad`, `responses/good`, or `responses/bad`) will be enough to have the file included automatically; no code changes required.
 Just re-run the tests as described above.

 ### JSON-Schema Definitions

 The JSON-Schema definitions can be found in the `src/main/resources/command.json` file for an OpenC2 Command object, or in the `src/main/resources/response.json` file for an OpenC2 Response object.
 While this repository is written etirely in Kotlin, there are many implementations that support [JSON-Schema (draft 07)](https://json-schema.org/implementations.html) in many different programming languages, including **.NET**, **C++**, **Go**, **Java**, **Kotlin**, **JavaScript**, **PHP**, **Python**, **Ruby**, and **Objective-C**.
-So, these definition files, being based on the JSON-Schema standard, can be used directly in whatever implementation using whatever language you prefer for your use case (as long as they support the 07 draft of the spec.
+So, these definition files, being based on the JSON-Schema standard, can be used directly in whatever implementation using whatever language you prefer for your use case (as long as they support the 07 draft of the spec).

 ## Disclaimer

-While this repository provides a convenient JSON-Schema definition of the OpenC2 specification that you can use in your own OpenC2-compliant applications, it should be noted that this is my own interpretation of the standard and is not (currently) an authoritative artifact attached to the standard.
+While this repository provides a convenient JSON-Schema definition of the OpenC2 specification that you can use in your own OpenC2-compliant applications (Publishers or Consumers), it should be noted that this is my own interpretation of the standard and is not (currently) an authoritative artifact attached to the standard.
 For example, I have applied numerous validation rules to this JSON-Schema that are not explicitly described in the OpenC2 spec.
-The `$comment` fields in the `command.json` and `response.json` files serve as a guide for what is obviously an upgraded interpretation of the spec, but there could certainly be others that are not aligned or correct.
+The `$comment` fields in the `command.json` and `response.json` files serve as a guide for what is obviously an upgraded interpretation of the spec, but there could certainly be others that are not aligned, correct, or clearly identified.

 Bottom line: The Spec Is The Spec.
 This is just one man's interpretation of said spec.
 YMMV.

 ## Acknowledgements